Uniforms, Tools and Equipment

 The moment you put on the CCC uniform, you feel the difference.
 Pick up the tools and you’re confident you’ve made the right decision.
 And, learning to use the equipment for special projects is unbelievably cool, no less very attractive to employers.

-These are the hand tools that all corpsmembers learn to use when they join the CCC.
+These are the hand tools that all Corpsmembers learn to use when they join the CCC.

 This tool has a hoe on one side and a rake on the other.
 It was invented by U.S. Forest Service Ranger Malcolm McLeod in 1905.
 It’s designed to rake a fire line with its teeth and cut branches and vines with its hoe blade.

-Square Point Shovel
+Round Point Shovel

 Equipment can vary from project to project, but here is some of the types you are likely to learn to use.